-Any child, in any family in any school could become a victim of abuse.
+Any child, in any family, in any school could become a victim of abuse.
 Staff should always maintain an attitude of "it could happen here".
-If staff have any concerns about a child's welfare, they should act on them immediately.
-Key points for staff to remember for taking action are:
+If staff have any concerns about a child's welfare, they should act on them without delay.
+Our staff recognise the difference between a concern about a child and an urgent concern where immediate action/action before the end of the school day is required to prevent a child from suffering harm.